ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 I recently moved over to zsh as my default shell.
 Primarily cuz I wanted beautiful themes from  'Oh my zsh'.
 I am currently using 'agnoster' as my default theme.
 Here are the commands that I regularly use as a writer.

+	A word about shell - Things are bit hazy when it comes to defining a console or terminal.
+It probably has roots shared with earlier hardware consoles that started the vedio inteactions with computers.
+However , there is no ambiguity on shell - Its a progarm that converts user inputs into actions.
+Typically the shells are associated with the command line interface but windows graphical interface (explorer.exe) is also technically a shell.
+On the Unix like OSs, distiction is clearer.
+We have popular shells for the terminal such as sh, ksh, csh, tcsh, bash and zsh.
+These shells support the command line interface in terminal (or console) whereas graphical interface is implemented by a server X11.
+Linux and other Unix like system allows you to access multiple sessions of consoles even when graphical interface is running.
+Press ctrl+Alt+F1 through F9.
+The graphical interface usually runs at F7.
+If you want to run console from with in graphical interface, you can use 'Terminal Emulators'.
+Weather you are running a console session or a Terminal emulator, you are effectively interacting with the shell.
+The defalut shell in Linux distributions is usually 'bash'.
+You can change the default to any other shell (say zsh).
+If the things are not complicated  enough yet then here is the final one , you can start multiple sessions of same (or different shells) with in same terminal window.
+For example you can run zsh with in bash.
+Lets not worry about these for now and change the default shell lto zsh.
+Why zsh - simple answer - it is friendly without any compromise.

 ## Navigation and editing
 - pwd - present working directory
 - cd - change directory to get into my posts directory